TITLE 59: MENTAL HEALTH

 3) demonstrate functional literacy;

 4) satisfactorily complete the Health and Safety component of the Direct Support Persons Core Training Program or a DHS approved equivalent Developmental Disabilities Aide Training Program prior to the beginning of medication administration training;

-7) pass the written portion of the comprehensive examination furnished by DHS based on the information conveyed to them during a medication administration classroom course; and
+6) score 80% or above on the written portion of the comprehensive examination furnished by DHS based on the information conveyed to them during a medication administration classroom course; and

-8) score 100% on a written or oral competency-based evaluation specifically pertinent to those medications that such staff are responsible to administer.
+7) score 100% on a written or oral competency-based evaluation specifically pertinent to those medications that these staff are responsible to administer.

 d) Initial competency-based training toward delegation for medication administration shall include: